 As you actually sit in this meditative positive and then breathe, the thoughts which are buried deeper into the unconscious mind will certainly resurface and start playing in your head.
 Don’t allow those thoughts to break your concentration as it will affect you more.
 Allow them to pass just like a flowing river.

-In order to make this process quite easier, it is recommended that you pay special attention to the posture as well as breathing in case your mind actually wavers.
+In order to make this process quite easier, it is recommended that you pay special attention to posture as well as breathing in case your mind actually wavers.
 It will achieve the same and assist you with quiet meditation.
-As you practice Zen, the feelings is kept lessening, and the mind will start to become restful.
+As you practice Zen, the feelings are kept lessening, and the mind will start to become restful.

-Benefits of Zen Meditation
+12 Zen Meditation Benefits

-- For Zen mediators, meditation actually involves observing as well as letting go all the thoughts along with feelings which arise in the stream of the mind.
+- For Zen mediators, meditation actually involves observing as well as letting go all the thoughts along with feelings that arise in the stream of the mind.
 It also develops insight into the nature of mind and body.
 It focuses on relaxation as well as stress relief.
-It tackles various deep-rooted issues and different general life question which people often lack answers.
+It tackles various deep-rooted issues and different general life questions to which people often lack answers.
 It achieves this by practice and intuition instead of logic and study.
 It is famously described as a special transmission outside the entire teachings and isn’t established upon any word or letters.

 - Different schools of Zen practice the particular sitting meditation known a Zazen where the mediator has to sit upright and then follow the breath.
 In this case, the movement of the breath is within the belly.
 Few schools of Zen even practice with Koans which are a special type of spiritual riddle and is presented by the Zen teacher to the student in order to assist them to overcome their limited rational mind and help them to glimpse the entire trust beyond the inherent rationality.